j4g3rOS/CV/README.md

 ## IT Professional

-Enthusiastic IT Professional with over twenty years of experience in Computer Science.
-Well-educated and deeply passionate about my work, consistently researching new skills to enhance and implement the latest solutions that address business needs.
+Enthusiastic IT and deeply passionate about my work, consistently researching new skills to enhance and implement the latest solutions that address business needs.
 I prioritize business requirements balanced with user needs while striving to find the best possible solutions that balance security and usability.

 <div align="center">